 The lodging industry has been significantly impacted by the COVID-19 pandemic.
 Steps have been taken to restrict inbound international travel and there has been a significant decline in domestic travel.
-The full impact of the COVID-19 pandemic on the lodging industry continues to evolve and will depend on future developments including the duration and spread of the outbreak, the existence of governmental stay-at-home orders, peoples' willingness to travel and the strength and timing of an economic recovery.
+The full impact of the COVID-19 pandemic on the lodging industry continues to evolve and will depend on future developments including the duration and spread of the outbreak, and the possibility of additional subsequent widespread outbreaks and variant strains and the impact of actions taken in response, the existence of governmental stay-at-home orders, peoples' willingness to travel and the strength and timing of an economic recovery.
 All of these factors are uncertain, and the full impact of the COVID-19 pandemic on the lodging industry and the Company cannot be predicted at this time.
 The full magnitude of the impact of the COVID-19 pandemic on the Company's financial condition, liquidity, and future results of operations will depend on future developments which are highly uncertain.
-The Company has taken actions to mitigate the operating and financial impact of the COVID-19 pandemic including suspending monthly dividends, reducing capital expenditures, borrowing under its credit facility, obtaining credit facility covenant waivers, and temporarily reducing executive compensation.
+The Company has taken actions to mitigate the operating and financial impact of the COVID-19 pandemic including suspending common share dividends, reducing capital expenditures, borrowing under its credit facility, obtaining credit facility covenant waivers, and temporarily reducing executive compensation.